 “We are a research institution.
 A critical part of our mission is finding solutions to the issues that challenge our state and our world,” Capilouto said.
 “Systemic racism over generations has inarguably impacted health and life expectancy, economic and financial standing, the educational attainment and success of Black people and persons of color over centuries.
 What we bring to the table is a world-class research institution with scholars and scientists who can work between and among disciplines to find answers to the most intractable of problems and what is fundamentally the issue that has simultaneously shaped and scarred a nation.”

-Specifically, Capilouto has asked UK Vice President for Research Lisa Cassis to designate the UNITed in racial Equity (UNITE) Research Initiative as a Research Priority Area — one of now seven such research programs across the campus.
+Specifically, Capilouto has asked UK Vice President for Research Lisa Cassis to designate the UNited In True racial Equity (UNITE) Research Initiative as a Research Priority Area — one of now seven such research programs across the campus.

 The other six research priority areas include: cancer, cardiovascular disease, diabetes and obesity, energy, neuroscience and substance use disorders.
 You can read more about research priority areas here: https://www.research.uky.edu/research-priorities-initiative.

 The idea behind the program, created in 2014 at the direction of the UK Board of Trustees, was to invest in existing university strengths in selected research focus areas that “benefit and enrich the lives of the citizens of the Commonwealth and beyond.”